bosetridib/Volatility_Modelling/README.md

 In all these illustration, the left panel superimposes the actual and estimated residuals while the right panel superimposes actual and estimated _volatile trend_.

 ![alt text](https://github.com/bosetridib/Volatility_Modelling/blob/main/images/NLSVolatile3.jpeg " NLS Volatile-3")

+## The Estimation

+The simulation and re-estimations in the above-mentioned sections seems sufficient to be applicable for a real-world data.
+The remaining objective is only to estimate the INR-USD exchange rate with the methods applied to the simulated data.
+The data is in the file _Exchange Rate Daily.xls_, and the _ERDailyEstimation.R_ file deals with the estimation of the ER (daily exchange rate).

+After loading the dataset, one may locate the relatively volatile and stable periods in the data.